Mistakingly/Mistakingly/README.md

 ## Hi there 👋

+I'm Anna, a software engineer specialising in c++ based in scotland

+i love to build whatever fun projects i can in my free time, if an idea pops up i'll atleast give it a go.

+I'm currently working on a case / matter management system for a lawfirm that my company is employed by!

 <!--
 **Mistakingly/Mistakingly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.